 - User-settable pressure limits to prevent equipment damage

-The easy-to-use, LCD color touchscreen display comes standard and provides a simple user interface that communicates system status without alarm codes or symbols.
-It allows the technician to control temperature setpoints, coolant type, flow, and alarm settings while coolant level is easily monitored through the indicator window located on the front panel.
+The easy-to-use, LCD color touchscreen display comes standard and provides a simple user interface that communicates system status without the need for alarm codes or symbols.
+It allows the technician to control temperature setpoints, coolant type, pressure, and alarm settings while coolant level is easily monitored through the indicator window located on the front panel.

-A semi-closed fluid system with a pressure / vacuum reservoir cap prevents evaporative losses, introduction of bacteria, and eliminates the need for additional hardware to prevent fluid drain-back.
-Other manufacturers use an open/vented system that is simple to install and use but requires increased maintenance and monitoring of fluid levels and coolant quality.
-With the Value Chiller’s reservoir cap, less time is required to maintain system operation and uptime, and higher fluid quality level allows longer life of critical components like the pump, heat exchangers, and sensors.
+A semi-closed fluid system with pressure/vacuum reservoir cap prevents evaporative losses, the introduction of bacteria, and eliminates the need for additional hardware to prevent fluid drain-back.
+Other products on the market use an open/vented system that is simple to install and use but requires increased maintenance and monitoring of fluid levels and coolant quality.
+With the added functionality in the Value Chiller’s reservoir cap, less time is required to maintain system operation and uptime, and higher fluid quality level allows longer life of critical components like the pump, heat exchangers, and sensors.

 Other standard features include optical fluid level-sensing with no moving parts; RS-232/Ethernet communications for integration into higher-level assembly control systems; and supply pressure sensing.
 Optional features include a hot-swappable, 5-micron water filter for filtering particulates from the coolant circuit and flow control valve and sensor to reduce and measure overall flow to the application (full flow continues through the chiller to maintain high heat transfer rates and temperature stability).

-Using environmentally friendly R513A refrigerant, the Nextreme Chiller achieves similar performance with half the Global Warming Potential (GWP) compared to traditional hydrofluorocarbon (HFC) refrigerants.
-The chillers not only meet CE, REACH, and RoHS requirements, but also UL61010-1 and IEC 61010-1 lab safety standards.
+Using environmentally friendly R513A refrigerant, the Nextreme Value Chillers achieve similar performance with half the Global Warming Potential (GWP) compared to traditional hydrofluorocarbon (HFC) refrigerants.
+The chillers not only meet CE, REACH, and RoHS requirements but also UL61010-1 and IEC 61010-1 lab safety standards.
 While other chiller manufacturers require a different model for Europe and North America, Nextreme Value Chillers can be operated anywhere in the world.
 This allows OEMs to test equipment in one country before shipping to a different region.
 They also can carry less inventory as a single chiller can ship globally.